CIT2202/simple-oo-mvc/README.md

 The website has been re-factored to use an object oriented MVC pattern.
 Take some time to look at the files in the web site.

-* It use a basic front controller pattern, see *index.php*, just like we looked at previously.
+* It uses a basic front controller pattern, see *index.php*, just like we looked at previously.
-* Instead of having flat files for each controller- *list.php*, *details.php* etc. there is now a *FilmController* class, this will feature methods for each action - *list*, *details* etc.
+* Instead of having flat files for each controller- *list.php*, *details.php* etc. there is now a *FilmController* class, this feature methods for each action - *list*, *details* etc.
-* The functions for working with a database (*getAllFilms*, *getFilmById* etc.) will be re-factored into a *FilmModel* class.
+* The functions for working with a database (*getAllFilms*, *getFilmById* etc.) have been re-factored into a *FilmModel* class.
 * There is a separate *DbConnect* class for dealing with the connection to the database.

 Consider the 'list all films' action.